 nsp = number of sample establishments in the non-certainty employment strata in TE of 20 to 49 and TE of 50 to 99 for an industry domain in each region

-The total of a characteristic for the certainty employment stratum in an industry domain in each region was
+The value of the total of a characteristic for the certainty employment stratum in an industry domain in each region,

 xcpj = value of the jth establishment in the certainty employment strata in TE of 20 and over in an industry domain within each region